 - Opportunity for social media exposure – These challenges lend themselves very well to social media.
 Encourage those doing the challenge to share their challenges on social media and tag your gym

 - Build a database – An online challenge is a great way to start building a database of names, phone numbers and email addresses.
 This will allow you to continue promoting your gym to them via email and SMS marketing.
+Email marketing is one of the most profitable marketing activities for any business.

 What To Do: